 I/We national I.D. card/passport/company R egistration number

-hereby request for Thailand Securities D epository Co., Ltd. ("TSD") to amend the following info rmation of the securities holder:
+hereby request for Thailand Securities D epository Co., Ltd. (" TSD ") to amend the following info rmation of the securities holder:

-Type of information Specify Original Information Specify the Information Requiring Amendment
+Type of information Specify Original Information Specify the Information Requirin g Amendment

 (Pre-Amendment)

 ☐ Honorific (Mr./Mrs./Miss) > >

 First name - last name > >

 ☐ For general contacts > >

-☐ Mailing address for the delivery of ☐ Use the newly changed address above
+☐ Mailing address for the delivery of Use the newly changed address above

-proxy and meeting invitation documents ☐ Specify the address
+proxy and meeting invitation documents Specify the address

-(principal address) where there is a share
+(principal address) where there is a share This is the address pursuant to the register petific ind to TSD or acquirities depositing memb or company

-balance on the XM date · ied to TSD or securities depositing member company
+balance on the XM date This is the address pursuant to the register notif (broker/custodian) which will then affect the select er company

-(broker/custodian) which will then affect the select
+☐ Postal code (broken custodian) which will then allect the select >

-Postal code > >
+>

-Home/Office telephone No. > >
+Home/Office telephone No. , and the second

-Mobile phone > &gt;
+Mobile phone > >

 email address > >

 This email address is used for getting the

 result of amendment from TSD

-Other > >
+U Other > >

-♠ Amendment of the information will be effective when TSD has received request at least 5 business days prior to the book closing date.
-In an event you deposit the securities with the securities depositing member company (broker/custodian), please contact your securities depositing member company directly for the amendment of any information. ♠ Mailing address for the delivery of documents should be convenient for the purpose of document receipt via registered mail, but the address must not be specified as a post office box as stipulated by the Department of Business Development, Ministry of Commerce.
+◆ Amendment of the information will be effective when TSD has received request at least 5 business days prior to the book closing date.
+In an event you deposit the securities with the securities depositing member company (broker/custodian), please contact your securities depositing member company directly for the amendment of any information. ◆ Mailing address for the delivery of documents should be convenient for the purpose of document receipt via registered mail, but the address must not be specified as a post office box as stipulated by the Department of Business Development, Ministry of Commerce.
 I/We hereby certify that the aforementioned statements are true.
 Should TSD incur any damage or potential damage as a result of the undertaking specified above, I/We shall be fully responsible for any damage caused and shall compensate TSD in full.
-I/We have thoroughly read all the details specified in the privacy notice of the Stock Exchange of Thailand group ("SET Group") (https://www.set.or.th/th/privacy-notice.html) and acknowledged that my/our personal data, and any third party's personal data I /We have provided to TSD (if any) will be processed and protected under such privacy notice.
-In this regard, I/We hereby confirm and represent that I/We have procured such third party to read all the details specified in such privacy notice and have duly obtained a proper and lawful consent from such third party to provide the personal data of the third party to TSD.
-In addition, I/We hereby acknowledge that in case of any special action (such as where fingerprint is used instead of signature) which additional information that may contain sensitive personal data is required to be submitted to TSD and such additional information is necessary for the provision of TSD service, not providing such additional information may render TSD to be unable to provide TSD service to me/us.
-Hence, by signing this application, I/we agree and consent that such sensitive personal data to be processed by Ple

-Signature

-) Phone no.

-(If a proxy has been assigned, please sign as both the securities holder and the grantor)
+sign as both the securities holder and the grantor) II and after the fill the second seco

 I/We here by authorize as my/our representative, with fu Il authority to file this application.

-THB 10
+Stamp Duty THB 10

-Signature Grantor Signature
+Signature Grantor Signature Grantee

-( ) ( Phone no
+() () Phone no

-For official use only DateTransaction no. Checker I have already checked all original identification documents SignatureOfficer
+For official use only DateTransaction no Checker I have already checked all original identificatiSignature on documents Officer